Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property decision in Saudi Arabia.
+This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult qualified professionals before making any purchase decision.

 Is it smart to buy now in Saudi Arabia, or should I wait as of 2026?